-^{2.} Over the period shown in Figure 1, the correlation between the real exchange rate lagged one year and the current account ratio is -0.62.
+2Over the period shown in figure 1, the correlation between the real exchange rate lagged one year and the current account ratio is -0.62.

 As argued in Obstfeld and Rogoff (2005b), there is no single answer to the question of how much exchange rate change is associated with a given change in the current account: even for a fixed set of fundamental parameters, the magnitude of exchange rate change will depend on the precise scenario under which adjustment occurs.
-Even less sensible is the question of how much current account adjustment is caused by a given exchange rate change, because the exchange rate is one of the many endogenous variables that will respond to the exogenous impulses causing the current account to change.
-The model explored below suggests that for sufficiently low substitution elasticities (between traded and nontraded, and between various traded goods), and under a scenario in which sectoral output levels remain constant so that the main impulse is a change in saving behavior, a 1 percent fall in Japan's surplus could be associated with as much as a 10 percent yen appreciation.3 The exchange rate impact would be smaller if the current account change is accompanied by a rise in nontradable output in Japan, as part of a movement toward full employment.
+Even less sensible is the equestion of how much current account adjustment is caused by a given exchange rate change, because the exchange rate is one of the many endogenous variables that will respond to the exogenous impulses causing the current account to change.
+The model explored below suggests that for sufficiently low substitution elasticities (between traded and nontraded, and between various traded goods), and under a scenario in which sectoral output levels remain constant so that the main impulse is a change in saving behavior, a 1 percent fall in Japan's surplus could be associated with as much as a 10 percent yen appreciation.
+(To the naked eye, incidentally, this number does not look grossly out of line with the association displayed in figure 1.)
+The exchange rate impact would be smaller if the current account change is accompanied by a rise in nontradable output in Japan, as part of a movement toward full employment.

-Because Japan, like other industrial countries, has vastly expanded its gross foreign assets and liabilities, and therefore holds substantial foreign currency assets abroad, a yen exchange rate change has a potentially large effect on Japan's net external wealth.
-In the case of a complete and unexpected adjustment to full current account balance, the cost to Japan would amount to a substantial fraction of a year's GDP.
+Because Japan, like other industrial countries, has vastly expanded its gross foreign assets and liabilities, and therefore holds substantial foreign-currency assets abroad, a yen exchange rate change has a potentially large effect on Japan's net external wealth.
+In the case of a complete and unexpected adjustment to full current account balance, the cost to Japan would amount to a substantial fraction a year's GDP.

 The plan of the paper is as follows.
-Section II sets out the model.
-Section III carries out the core simulations.
-Finally, Section IV lists some caveats and concludes.
+Section 1 sets out the model.
+Section 2 carries out the core simulations.
+Finally, section 3 lists some caveats and concludes.

-II.
-The Model
+1 The Model